BatuhanCaglaar/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 For a projectile launched at an initial velocity $ v_0 $ and angle $ \theta $, the motion can be decomposed into horizontal and vertical components:

-- Horizontal motion:
+- Horizontal motion :
   $$ x(t) = v_0 \cos(\theta) t $$

-- Vertical motion:
+- Vertical motion :
   $$ y(t) = v_0 \sin(\theta) t - \frac{1}{2} g t^2 $$

 ![Projectile Motion Diagram](image-1.png)